By Rick Steves

 You can apply at some courthouses and post offices, as well as municipal buildings, such as your City Hall.
-For details and the location of the nearest passport-acceptance facility, see www.travel.state.gov or call 877-487-2778.
+For details and the location of the nearest passport-acceptance facility, see the US Department of State’s travel site or call 877-487-2778.
 Processing time varies; the current wait is posted on the State Department website.
 During busier periods, a six-week wait is common.
 One or two weeks after you apply, you can check online for the status of your passport application and its estimated arrival date.

-If you need your passport in less than six weeks, tack on an additional $60 expediting fee (plus overnight shipping both ways), and you'll get it by mail in two to three weeks (check the State Department's website for current processing times).
+If you need your passport in less than six weeks, tack on an additional $60 expediting fee (plus overnight shipping both ways), and you’ll get it by mail in two to three weeks.
 In a last-minute emergency situation, call the above number and speak to a customer-service representative.
 If you can prove that you have to leave within two weeks (by showing a purchased airline eticket or a letter from work requiring you to travel overseas on short notice), you may be able to receive a passport in a day or so.
-Make an appointment to go in person to the nearest US Passport Agency and pay the additional $60 fee; they'll issue your new passport in 24 to 72 hours.
+Make an appointment to go in person to the nearest US Passport Agency and pay the additional $60 fee; they’ll issue your new passport in 24 to 72 hours.

-Keep an eye on your passport's expiration date.
-Many European countries require that your passport be valid for three to six months after your ticketed date of return to the United States.
-This means that even if your passport doesn't expire for a few months, you may still be denied entry to a country.
-Check your destination country's requirements, and if necessary, get your passport renewed before you go.
-Other countries can have surprising entry requirements.
+Keep an eye on your passport’s expiration date.
+Most European countries require that your passport be valid for at least three months after your ticketed date of return to the United States (Russia requires a six-month window).
+This means that even if your passport doesn’t expire for a few months, you may still be denied entry to a country.
+Check your destination country’s requirements, and if necessary, get your passport renewed before you go.
+Countries can have surprising entry requirements.
 For example, the Czech Republic and Poland technically require visitors to carry proof of medical insurance (your health insurance card usually suffices).
-While it's virtually unheard of that a border guard would actually request this, it's worth knowing about.
-For requirements per country, see www.travel.state.gov.
+While it’s virtually unheard of that a border guard would actually request this, it’s worth knowing about.
+For requirements per country, see the US Department of State’s travel site.

 If you’re a frequent international traveler, consider the US Customs’ Global Entry Program, which lets you bypass passport control at major US airports ($100 fee).

-Canadian citizens can refer to www.voyage.gc.ca for Canada-specific passport information.
+Canadian citizens can refer to voyage.gc.ca for Canada-specific passport information.